freskimo/power-macros/README.md

 # PowerMacros
 PowerMacros is plug-in for BurpSuite proxy.
-It provides similar but extended functionality of BurpSuite Macro feature.
-The main functionality is, that you are able to trigger one or more request before every request triggered from Intruder, Repeater, Scanner, Sequencer or Spider (except tools Proxy and Extender).
-You can extract data from arbitrary response of the request and replace or add data to the following request (replace CSRF token, session, add new header ...).

-Integrates powerfully with Burp Suite's features, in particular its target scoping functionality.
+It provides extended functionality of BurpSuite's built-in macros feature.
+This extension allows you to pipe automated requests (when certain conditions are met) to JavaScript files for pre-processing before being sent outbound.
+With JavaScript files you load, you can manipulate Burp Suite's automated requests on the fly.
+PowerMacros integrates powerfully with Burp Suite's features, in particular its target scoping functionality.

+## Examples of Practical Uses
+These are just a few examples of PowerMacros capabilities.
+There are many ways this tool can be used:
+- CSRF token replacement
+- Session token replacement
+- Adding new headers

 ## Features
 - create sequence of the request to be triggered before the every request call